Gamma749/COSC344-Assignment-1/COSC344_REPORT.md

   - Addition of above working to report

 - ### Masaaki Fukushima
+  - Modeling of Paper, Campus and associated relationships
+  - Addition of above working to report

 - ### Jack Heikell
   - Modeling of Student, Staff, and associated relationships
   - Addition of above working to report